jakerenjp/adaptive-resource-aws-container-optimization/README.txt

+Adaptive Resource AWS Container Optimization
+See "Term Project" PDF for more info.

 How to build/run.

 Our code requires download of a few Python modules.
 These Python modules include scipy, matplotlib, and pulp.
 These can be installed via the command line with the command: